Self-playing Adversarial Language Game Enhances LLM Reasoning: Experiments

-\paragraph{Training Details} Most of our training setups follow Alpaca~\citep{alpaca}.
+\paragraph{Training Details} Most of our LLM training setups follow Alpaca~\citep{alpaca}.
 For imitation learning, the learning rate is 5e-6, and the KL-penalty coefficient $\beta_1=0.1$.
 For SPAG training, the learning rate is 2e-6, the KL-penalty coefficient $\beta_2=0.2$, and the SFT coefficient $\alpha=0.5$.
 For the Alpaca SFT baseline, we exactly follow the training setups of Alpaca and set the learning rate to 2e-6.
 Among all training stages, the batch size is 128 and the max sequence length is 2048.
-Each training process maintains one epoch.
-The reward decay weight $\gamma$ to the number of interaction turns is 0.8.
+Each training process maintains one epoch over the offline collected trajectories.
+The the decay parameter $\gamma$ is set to 0.8.
+The maximum turn of the Adversarial Taboo is 5.
+All our experiments are conducted using 32 NVIDIA A100-SXM4 GPUs with 40GB memory.